Tisha34/British-Airways-Tableau-Project/README.md

-1. Project Title / Headline
+1. Project Title / Headline:
 British Airways Review Dashboard
 An interactive, analytical dashboard providing an in-depth look at British Airways customer reviews and ratings across service categories, flight classes, aircraft types, and global routes.

-2. Short Description / Purpose
+2. Short Description / Purpose:
 This dashboard is designed to help users explore and analyze customer sentiment and service ratings for British Airways from March 2016 to October 2023.
 It enables business managers, analysts, and travelers to evaluate performance trends, identify service strengths and weaknesses, and understand how experiences vary by route, aircraft, and customer type.

-3. Tech Stack
+3. Tech Stack:
 The dashboard was built using the following tools and technologies:

 🟩 Tableau Desktop – Main visualization and dashboard platform.